 I absolutely abhor doctrinal bickering and denominational condemnations, especially those that cherry-pick verses for the sole purpose of condemning or degrading fellow Christians.
 I won’t publish any of that mess in comments here, and I probably won’t even read it, so it’s best not to bother.
 If you believe that Jesus/Yeshua is the Messiah of the Hebrew Bible, then we’re brothers under God, and that’s enough.
 The rest, we can work out together with civility and love.

-Fifth, I’m not a fan of dispensational eschatology, and I prefer Luther to Calvin (obviously…that’s why I’m Lutheran), but I’m not closed to discussion of anything, either.
-I’m definitely not on board with the pre-millennial rapture, but I am open to anything in the text that may change my mind.
-I would take genuine delight in reading well thought out explanations of any eschatological viewpoint if delivered in a scholarly way with good intentions.
+I’m not a fan of dispensational eschatology, but I’m not closed to discussion of anything, either.
+I’m not on board with a pre-millennial rapture, but I am open to anything that may change my mind.
+I would take genuine delight in reading well thought-out explanations of any eschatological viewpoint if delivered in a scholarly way with good intentions.
 So share what you believe with me, and I will enjoy reading it.
 I am still new to the Bible, so I am very open to being taught, corrected, or informed.

 I find the epidemic of biblical illiteracy in the Body of Christ profoundly troubling, so I am doing all of this for the sole purpose of spurring interest and curiosity in as many people as I possibly can.
 In my own small way, in my own small corner of the world, I have to try to reach out and get people back into the Bible.
 If someone out there in the great wide world sees something I write, and if that takes him or her to Scripture, then I am doing what I’ve set out to do.